Forgot Password

 Explore Nar Phu Valley with Bold Himalaya

 Join us on a once-in-a-lifetime journey to Nepal’s most inaccessible mountain refuges!
-Nar Phu Valley Trek is a journey into the hidden closed-up valleys where time stood still, there is still the traditional culture dominating the landscape, and some of the most spectacular scenery on earth is yours to explore.
+Nar Phu Valley Trek in Nepal is a journey into the hidden, remote valleys where time stood still.
+There is still the traditional culture dominating the landscape, and some of the most spectacular scenery on earth is yours to explore.

-Nar Phu Valley Trek is best for those seeking to be off the beaten trail and witness Nepal’s unspoiled, virgin beauty.
+One of Nepal’s greatest undiscovered treks, the Nar Phu Valley Trek is ideal for visitors looking for unspoiled landscapes, genuine Tibetan culture, and Himalayan experiences away from the usual paths.
 Throughout, you will be accompanied by seasoned guides of Bold Himalaya, whose safety will be guaranteed, while giving you insightful cultural inputs and attending to every detail.
 Trekkers of all levels, from beginners, can indulge in this new adventure with the assurance of a lifetime of memories.

 Highlights of Nar Phu Valley Trek